Hello! In this section I have included information about myself that I often get asked when I am talking with people about my writing.

 When I’m not writing

-When I am not writing, I am being a Mum to my four children, Hannah, Samuel, Holly Grace and Hope.
+When I am not writing, I am being a Mum to my four children, Hannah, Samuel, Holly and Hope.
 I love playing the piano and song writing, and I lead the music sessions at Leith Valley mainly music in Dunedin.
 I also love reading (surprise!) and anything creative.
 Sports-wise I enjoy skiing, walking and outdoor things like abseiling, caving and hiking (although I haven’t done so much adventuring since having children).

 I am the co-director of a boutique advertising agency.
 I find Science fascinating, and have a PhD in Chemical Engineering from the University of New South Wales in Sydney, Australia, and a Bachelor of Technology in Biotechnology and Bioprocess Engineering with First Class Honours from Massey University, Palmerston North.
 I was Dux of Queen Margaret College, Wellington, in 1989, and a recipient of the four yearly Clarence Birdseye Young Researcher Award from the International Institute of Refrigeration, Paris, in 1999.